 2- Call in an expert

-There should be a regular check of the storage unit by the expert so that the problem of infestation can be eliminated.
+There should be a regular check of the storage unit by the expert so that the problem of an infestation can be eliminated.
 Once the problem is detected, an expert should be called as early as possible to save the store from damage.
 Experts help the operators in assessing the problem, will provide the best solution, and will further suggest for the preventing of the storage units from a pest infestation.
 If any sign of a pest infestation is noticed, an operator should contact the proper pest control company, Bug Busters Pest Control Services.

 3- Containers must be used